These instructions apply to the Abarth Grande Punto / Punto Evo (2007-2014).

 If the tyre-pressure warning has come on in your Abarth Grande Punto / Punto Evo (2007–2014) after you’ve adjusted the pressures or changed a wheel, you reset it simply by setting the pressures and driving.
+It’s a normal prompt from the car, not a fault, and it clears itself on a short drive once the tyres are right.
 Here’s how.

 When to Reset